 Test the city water pressure.

-First, perform a test by using a water pressure gauge connected to the hose.
-What you will do is screw the gauge to the hose faucet.
-For an accurate reading, make sure that your home’s water supply and (water-using) appliances are all turned off.
+(water-using) appliances are all turned off.
 Normal results should be between 40 and 80 psi for residential use.
 If you are getting below the normal psi reading, then it’s relatively low.
 If you find similar results with your neighbors, then it’s a citywide issue.
 Contact your city’s municipal water supply to inspect and fix the problem.

 Installing a pressure booster pump.